 Bootstrap Finance Expediency That Helps Keep the Business Lean

-Bootstrap finance is a craft that is becoming very widely used in the creation of new ventures.
-In tough economic times it can be a matter of survival once the business has started.
-To many entrepreneurs it is a natural behavior, others need an apprenticeship.
+Bootstrap Finance is a craft that is very widely used in the creation of new ventures.
+In tough economic times it can be a matter of survival, once the business has started.
+For many entrepreneurs, it is a natural behavior, others need an apprenticeship.
 Here is some help.
 Don’t hesitate to ask for more.

-Financial Bootstrapping is building a business with little or no capital.
+To use Bootstrap Finance is to build a business with little or no capital.
 The entrepreneur uses imagination, ingenuity and hard work instead of seeking outside finance.
 Bootstrapped ventures earn money—funded ventures spend money!

 How Little Money Do You Need?

 Before you start, ask, “How little money do I need?”
 Not “How much money do I need?”
 Some say too much money is worse than too little, so even if you have big ideas you can still use bootstrap finance.
-You can burn dollar bills very fast at the start and you are going to need every penny as sales begin to take off.
+You can burn dollar bills very fast at the start and you are going to need every penny as sales begin to take off, to finance that growth.